-Congratulations on making one of the important decision of welcoming a new furry friend into your life.
+Congratulations on making one of the important decisions of welcoming a new furry friend into your life.

 Adopting a puppy or an adult is great as the dog will get a home and a loving family for the rest of their life.
 It will be their life-changing moment.
 You know they will cherish every moment with you as every dog are very grateful for the love you provide to them.

 Although you have made up your mind to adopt a furry pet, before adopting one, there are some questions that you should ask yourself and also the organization.
-Make sure to select a dog that best fit for you and your family.
+Make sure to select a dog that best fits you, your personality, and your family.

 Questions to Ask Yourself?